Manage rate cardsPrivate preview

 Set up a separate billing cadence and service interval

-For example, you might want to provide customers with more frequent usage insights by assessing usage on a weekly basis (this is the service interval).
-However, to reduce administrative overhead, you only want to generate invoices monthly (this is the billing cadence).
+You can provide customers with more frequent usage insights by assessing usage on a weekly basis (this is the service interval).
+However, to reduce administrative overhead, you might only want to generate invoices on a monthly basis (this is the billing cadence).

 Defining the service interval and billing cadence separately gives you the flexibility to aggregate usage and provision access at one frequency (for example, weekly) but bill customers at another (for example, monthly).
 This can help to optimize your cash flow needs.